NakamaLab/nkm-pi-cam/Readme.md

 - Python 3 (allready installed on raspbian lite)
 - Pip 3 to install requirements
   - picamera
-  - tweepy
+  - Mastodon.py
   - systemd
   - paho-mqtt
+- A Mastodon account: don't use your personal account
+  - Create a new account
+  - In the new account `https://mastodon.social/settings/profile` set "Require follow request" to true.
+  - In the new account `https://mastodon.social/settings/profile` set "Htis is a bot account" to true.
+  - In the new account `https://mastodon.social/settings/preferences/other` set the posting privacy to "Only Show to followers"
-- A Tweeter account: dont use your personal account, create a new private account, ant then follow this new account from your personal account (activate notifications , every time the programs publish a tweet you'll get notified)
+  - Then follow this new account from your personal account.
 - A secure MQTT server on internet (dont use a public one).
 Some free options io.adafruit.com / cloudamqp.com

 ```bash